The Complete Beginner's Path

 Chapter 4: Training a VAE

 In practice, the KL term has a closed-form solution for Gaussians.
 For each latent dimension j, the KL divergence is: ½(μj² + σj² − log σj² − 1).
 This is cheap to compute and differentiable.
+The total KL sums over all latent dimensions.

 The big practical knob is β: a weight on the KL term.
 With β=1, you get the standard VAE (ELBO).
 With β>1, you get β-VAE, which forces more disentanglement at the cost of blurrier reconstructions.
 With β<1, you get sharper images but messier latent space.